 Kevin Red Star was born on the Crow Indian Reservation in Lodge Grass, Montana, and raised in a creative family that values art and culture.
 During his second year in high school in 1962, he was part of the first group of students at the lnstitute of American Indian Arts in Santa Fe, New Mexico.
-In 1965 Red Star was awarded a scholarship to the San Francisco Art lnstitute and won both First Prize and the Governor’s Trophy Award at the Scottsdale National Indian Art Exhibition.
+In 1965 Red Star was awarded a scholarship to the San Francisco Art lnstitute, where he won both First Prize and the Governor’s Trophy Award at the Scottsdale National Indian Art Exhibition.
 After attending Montana State University, Bozeman, Montana, and Eastern Montana College (now MSU Billings), in 1975 he was invited back to the lnstitute of American Indian Art as an artist-in-residence.

 Red Star’s work can be found in the Smithsonian lnstitution’s National Museum of the American Indian; the United States Department of State; the National Portrait Museum; the Denver Art Museum; the C. M. Russell Museum; the Heard Museum; the Eiteljorg Museum of American Indians and Western Art; the Whitney Museum; and the lnstitute of American Indian Arts.
 He has been featured in special exhibitions in France, Belgium, Germany, China, and Japan. ln the world of museums and private collections, he is equally respected for the content of his unique imagery, for his artistic productivity spanning the past 50-plus years, and for the enduring value of his work.

 Kevin Red Star is represented by Creighton Block Gallery, Big Sky, Montana;; Kevin Red Star Studios, Roberts, Montana; Modern West Fine Art, Salt Lake City, Utah; Montana Modern Fine Art, Kalispell, Montana; Old Main Gallery, Bozeman, Montana; Red Cloud Indian Arts Gallery, St. Petersburg, Florida; and Stapleton Gallery, Billings, Montana.

 Back to Artists and Artwork